-Atlas has been raised with two small Chihuahuas’s, and the problem with small dogs is that they tend to like to jump all over the place, walking over people to get to where they’re trying to go and when they want attention, step on my chest.
+Atlas has been raised with two small Chihuahuas’s.
+The problem with small dogs is that they tend to like to jump all over the place.
+Walking over people to get to where they’re trying to go and when they want attention, step on my chest.
 While I’ve been attempting to correct this, it’s not working like I was hoping.

 Dog’s Mimic Dogs.